A 2026 mama health analysis

 Start market access planning earlier

 Don't wait until approval to address payer concerns.
 Engage payers in parallel with clinical development.
 Ground value narratives in patient-reported outcomes.
-Limited access drives 30% of failures — excelling here is the single largest performance lever.
+Limited access drives 30% of failures.
+Excelling here is the single largest performance lever.

 Align cross-functional teams around one patient view